Frederic-K/LetsMeetApp/README.md

 # Resume

+Bring your CV to live !
 It's a small RectJS app that aims to get to know each other :D Want to test "Theme" or "Form" : dare to click on my logo !

 ![banner](./src/assets/ReadmeImg/MyCVApp.png)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).